Kevin Adkins

 Kevin Adkins is an American aerospace engineer, atmospheric scientist, and professor at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 Following distinguished service and leadership in the industry on a variety of transformational fixed-wing and rotorcraft development projects, he was elected a Fellow of the Royal Aeronautical Society for his outstanding contributions in the profession of aeronautics.
 At Embry-Riddle, he is the Director of the Unmanned Vehicle and Atmospheric Investigation Lab (UNVAIL).
 Prior to his faculty appointment, Adkins served in the United States Air Force and worked in industry as both a lead aircraft design and flight test engineer.

 Early life and education

 Kevin A. Adkins was born in Ann Arbor, Michigan.
 His fascination with flight and love of the outdoors resulted in him building various air, land and sea vehicles during his teenage years and completing a pilot certificate at the age of 17.
 These experiences propelled him to undertake studies in aerospace engineering and atmospheric science.
-He was educated at the University of Michigan, Pennsylvania State University and Mississippi State University.
+He received his BS and MEng in aerospace engineering from the University of Michigan and his PhD aerospace engineering Mississippi State University.